AwesomeAlpha/kubernetes-bootstrapper/README.md

     # kubectl get pods -n monitoring

-Copy the grafana pod as follow to port forward to 3000
+Copy the grafana pod in the following command to port forward to 3000

     #  kubectl --namespace monitoring port-forward {GRAFANA POD NAME} 3000